Skip to Main Content

 • Negotiate with the seller

 Ask your family and friends if they can refer you to a real estate agent.
-You can also interview several agents to get a feel for their personalities, working styles, and level of experience.
+You can also interview several agents to get a feel for their personalities, working styles, and experience level.

 tip Icon